US$ 790.00 p/person

 Frequently Asked Questions

-- 2.- For a group bookings (4-5 people).
-Pay with credit/debit card (Visa,MC,Amex,Diners) as it is indicated above OR make a Bank Transfer to our bank account.
-For Bank details please e-mail to: [email protected]
+- For a group bookings (4-5 people).
+Pay with credit/debit card (Visa,MC,Amex,Diners) as it is indicated above OR make your payment throughout Paypal with 6% fee OR make a Bank Transfer to our bank account in Peru or Australia.
+For Bank details please e-mail at [email protected]

 Terms & Conditions